By MINDY LAUSE

 After the assessment has been completed, the SANE will offer medications that are recommended and encouraged for prophylaxis of STDs, HIV and pregnancy.
 Follow-up care and a safety plan will be individualized for each victim upon discharge.

 In the state of Ohio, the sexual assault kit initiative requires law enforcement to turn in all kits to the Bureau of Criminal Investigation within 30 days.
 If the case is taken to trial, the SANE nurse that performed the exam may be called to provide a testimony regarding the history and forensic evidence collected.

-Yoder is with Blanchard Valley Surgical Specialists, Findlay.
-Questions for Blanchard Valley Health System experts may be sent to Weekend Doctor, The Courier, P.O.
-Box 609, Findlay, OH 45839.
+Lause is a registered nurse in the Blanchard Valley Health System Emergency Department.
+Questions for Blanchard Valley Health System experts may be sent to: Weekend Doctor, The Courier, P.O.
+Box 609, Findlay 45839.